 The OST Hub has archived the RESEARCH to PRACTICE webinars.
 They are available for you to purchase for only $10 each.
 Scroll down for individual descriptions and links to purchase.

-Youth Today is offering our third 30-minute lunch-time webinar series which can be used by Out-of-School Time (OST) and youth development practitioners to design research-based programs and quality instructional activities.
+These 30-minute webinars can be used by Out-of-School Time (OST) and youth development practitioners to design research-based programs and quality instructional activities.
 Each webinar pairs researchers with practitioners from out-of-school time programs, beginning with an overview of the research literature on the topic, followed by practitioners discussing their program in relation to the research.
 The webinar ends with a lively dialogue between the presenters and the audience.

-Each registrant - whether or not they attend the live webinar - receives the webinar video and supplemental materials, including:
+Each webinar purchase contains the webinar video and supplemental materials, including: